ColdenCullen/pagr/README.md

 In your HTML page, include the css and js files.
 Then, in your onload function, call pagr().
 It's that simple!

 ### Examples
 Want to see pagr in action?
-Take a trip over to [node.coldencullen.com](http://node.coldencullen.com/) and check it out.
+Take a trip over to [node.coldencullen.com](http://node.coldencullen.com/) (which is SUPER in development) and check it out.
 The main page uses the horizontal pagination, and the projects section uses a vertical one.